Papilio protenor

-Papilio protenor, the spangle, is a butterfly found in India belonging to the swallowtail family.
+Papilio protenor, the spangle, is a large butterfly found in South East Asia belonging to the swallowtail family.

 Morphology

 Male

 Upperside: velvety indigo-blue black, duller on the forewing than on the hindwing.
 Forewing with pale adnervular streaks broadened along the terminal margin and extended well into the cell.
 Hindwing: a broad pale yellowish-white subcostal streak; interspaces 4 to 6 irrorated (sprinkled) with bluish scales; tornal angle marked with red.

 Underside: forewing dull black; adnervular streaks distinctly grey and much broader than on the upperside.
 Hindwing: ground colour as on the upperside, a large irregularly-shaped patch at the tornal angle that extends into interspace 2, and subterminal lunules in interspaces 2, 6, and 7 dull pinkish-red, cell irrorated more-or-less with a sprinkling of blue scales; the tornal patch with a black, outwardly blue-edged, round medial spot, and interspaces 4 and 5 with subterminal irrorations of blue scales.
 Antennae black; head, thorax and abdomen dark brownish-black.